osquery/foundation/docs/office-hours/20200121_meeting_notes.md

 harder. **But** Teddy will probably be back then.

 Some discussion about moving to something closer to a CI/CD model.
-We have continous builds.
+We have continuous builds.
 There are nightly/weekly packages.
 We encouage people to use them.
 An official release becomes more of a rubber stamp.